NewOnyxCoin/NewOnyxCoin/README.md

+##ONYX2

+Onyxcoin V2 is a relaunch of the original Onyxcoin.
+We made some minor modifications to the codebase including a removed pre-mine and decreased Proof-of-Work period.

-*Onyxcoin V2 - X13 CryptoCurrency
+* Onyxcoin V2 - X13 CryptoCurrency
-*RPC Port: 51990
+* RPC Port: 51990
-*P2P Port: 50990
+* P2P Port: 50990
-*Algorithm: X13 POW/POS starts on block 15,000
+* Algorithm: X13 POW/POS starts on block 15,000
-*Ticker: ONYX
+* Ticker: ONYX
-*Max PoW Coins: Approx. ~15,000,000
+* Max PoW Coins: Approx. ~15,000,000
-*5% PoS Annual Interest
+* 5% PoS Annual Interest

-*X13 Hashing Algorithm:(blake, bmw, groestl, jh, keccak, skein, luffa, cubehash, shavite, simd, echo, hamsi, fugue)

-*Block Reward Schedule:
+* Block Reward Schedule:
+* 90 second blocks
-*No Pre-Mine
+* No Pre-Mine
-*Block 0-50 are low reward test blocks to prevent insta-mine *Block 50-15,000 are 1,000
+* Block 0-50 are low reward (15)
+* Block 50-15,000 are 1,000
-*PoW Ends on Block 15,000 (approx. 10 days)
+* PoW Ends on Block 15,000 (approx. 15 days)

-*PoS Starts on Block 2, MinStakeAge: 24 hours, MaxStakeAge: Unlimited, 5% Annual Interest
+* MinStakeAge: 24 hours,
+* Max: Unlimited

 ##Troubleshooting